INTRODUCTION & SAMPLE APPLICATIONS

 A few of you may be citizens of countries outside of the United States.
 If so, you will need to contact the Italian consulate in your home country to check on visa requirements.
 You may also call any one of the U.S. consulates (you may want to start with the New York consulate) for information on reaching the consulate in your home country.
 If you are not a permanent U.S. resident, it is especially critical that you begin working on your visa early.
 Normally, students who are citizens of a country within the European Union will not need visa materials.

 - Download the most recent Visa application from the website of the Consolate that serves your state/region.
 Complete but DO NOT SIGN the application.
+Use the example application that we have provided to fill it out.
 It is very important that you not show up for your appointment with a signed application.
 It needs to be signed in the presence of an officer of the consulate.

 - Have EIGHT official passport photos taken (these must be official passport photos and not photos taken yourself or taken for any other purpose).
 Affix one of the eight to the appropriate place on your visa application (it's fine to staple it as long as the staple does not cover any part of your face).
 Send the other seven photos to the Office of Study Away at Trinity College, 300 Summit Street, Hartford, CT.
 These will be used to obtain your residency permit, which is a separate process from the visa application.